What Doctors Say - In UK

 Senior Dermatologists Talk About Success of UK Trials

 Professor Anthony Chu

-Prof Chu recently retired as Senior Consultant in Dermatology at Imperial Healthcare Trust, Hammersmith and Ealing Hospitals, was lead clinician for the efficacy trial of Soratinex in the UK.
-He was still in post when the trial began.
+Prof Anthony Chu recently retired as Senior Consultant in Dermatology at Imperial Healthcare Trust, Hammersmith and Ealing Hospitals, was lead clinician for efficacy trials of Soratinex in the UK in 2017.
+He was still in post when the trials began.
 He is also Medical Director at the West London Dermatology Centre.

-He says: ‘I have been hugely impressed by the results - in some cases the improvements were quite miraculous.
+He says: ‘I have been hugely impressed by the results - in some cases the improvements were quite amazing.

 ‘Nearly all patients experienced some improvement, but 60 per cent experienced an improvement in their condition of more than 50 per cent.
 In terms of well-being, almost half said their quality of life had improved by between 76 and 100 per cent, and we recorded no negative side-effects.

 ‘Psoriasis is typically treated with topical creams, many of which include steroids of various strengths, and over prolonged periods they can damage the skin.
 The more serious cases are treated with systemic drugs, more powerful hospital-based prescr

 ‘And finally, for very serious cases, biologics, protein-based drugs that are grown from cell cultures in the laboratory and are delivered by subcutaneous injection.
 Some people are scared of going on to these types of medication as they work by targeting the immune system.

 ‘So to have a topical treatment that works in patients for whom other topicals have failed is absolutely fantastic.
 In some cases, patients who had been suffering from psoriasis for years, and for whom all other treatments had failed, symptoms went away almost completely.

 ‘This is something that has not been there before, and for patients who have not had positive experiences with the usual drugs it offers new hope.